“He was many men and no man at all. He was a hysterical little bundle of possibilities that could never come true.”

-Canons edition of the modern American classic with an introduction by Irvine Welsh and an afterword by Kurt Vonnegut
+This modern American classic is an unflinching look at post-war America; introduced by Irvine Welsh and afterword by Kurt Vonnegut

 “This is a man writing and you should not read it if you cannot take a punch …Mr Algren can hit with both hands and move around and he will kill you if you are not awfully careful … Mr Algren, boy, you are good”